szaouam/postgresbackup-boshrelease/README.md

 Next edit the manifest file provided with the release (manifest/postgres-backup.yml).

-This release support only the Openstack IaaS and the bosh manifest v2.
+This release aims to support bosh v2 manifest.
+Currently, only Openstack templates are offered by default, support for other Iaas are welcome

 ```sh
 cd  manifests
 bosh deployment manifests/postgres-backup.yml